 - Loyalty discounts giving you 30% off every other course

 - World-class eLearning platform for a seamless learning experience.

-How to Write Patient Education Materials includes 12 lessons full of best-practice writing techniques you can use straight away.
+How to Write Patient Education Materials includes 12 lessons plus one writing assignment, delivered over three weeks.

 - What are patient education materials?

 Gain an understanding of the purpose of patient education materials, explore the difference between education and promotion, and learn about the wide variety of patient handout options.